-It's an all to common occurrence.
+It's an all too common occurrence.
 Your squash plants looked fine yesterday.
-Today they’re wilting and no amount of watering has helped.
+Today they’re wilting, and no amount of watering has helped.
 What happened?

 Signs of Squash Vine Borer Damage

 When the larva burrows into the stem of your squash plant, the injury can girdle the stem and prevent the plant from taking up any water or nutrients.
 This is what causes the plant to wilt, even though you may have recently watered it.
 If the wound in the stem is not closed, it can ultimately lead to the death of the plant.
 Multiple borers can often be found in one stem.